The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Conclusions and Discussion

-Multiple improvements could be made to this catalogue.
-A full-sky simulation could be used rather than the current iteration of CosmoDC2, which would allow the supernovae simulated with \texttt{SNANA} to be shifted to the relative coordinates of their host galaxies.
-This would maintain realistic large-scale structure and allow for a broader range of uses.
-Another extension of this work would be to implement correlations between a transient and its location within a galaxy, as multiple studies have revealed local correlations with transient class.
-For some classes (e.g., TDEs), this local information may be more valuable in early classification than global host galaxy information.
+Another possible extension of this work is to implement correlations between a transient and its location within a galaxy, as multiple studies have revealed local transient correlations (for example, with the amount of host-galaxy extinction for SNe~Ia; see \citealt{2008MNRASHolwerdaDust,2015Holwerda_SNIaDust,2021Popovic_Dust}).
+For some classes (e.g., TDEs), this local information may be more valuable in early classification than global host galaxy information \citep{2022Gomez_Fleet}.

 In addition to these catalogue-level corrections, our methods could be expanded to produce simulated images.
-This is a non-trivial issue because the transient image must be overlaid on the host galaxy image as well as surrounded by a realistic background which accurately reflects the galaxy density at the location in the simulation.
-Machine learning-based algorithms such as Generative Adversarial Networks (GAN) have shown significant promise in generating galaxy images that are both survey-specific and realistic \citep[][among others]{2019Fussell_GAN, 2020Dia_GalaxyImages, 2021Buncher_Survey2Survey}, and conditional networks allow for the integration of model-specific parameters in generated samples \citep{2016DES_Generative}.
+This is a non-trivial issue because the transient image must be overlaid on the host galaxy image as well as surrounded by a realistic background which accurately reflects the galaxy density at the location in the simulation (which would require the preservation of large-scale structure information).
+Machine learning-based algorithms such as Generative Adversarial Networks (GAN) have shown significant promise in generating galaxy images that are both survey-specific and realistic \citep[][among others]{2019Fussell_GAN, 2020Dia_GalaxyImages, 2021Buncher_Survey2Survey}, and conditional networks allow for the encoding of model-specific parameters in generated images \citep{2016DES_Generative}.
 A generative model conditioned on transient and host galaxy correlations, along with local galaxy density, could be used to rapidly generate realistic images for the systems in the SCOTCH sample.
 This framework would represent a significant milestone toward complete end-to-end validation of survey infrastructure.